evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/26-performance-scalability.md

 This chapter is complete when:

-- Performance architecture is documented.
+- Performance principles are documented.
-- Scalability principles are defined.
+- Scalability architecture is defined.
-- Caching strategy is specified.
+- Frontend, backend and database optimization strategies are specified.
-- AI optimization guidelines are documented.
+- AI and Human Digital Twin performance requirements are documented.
+- High availability, resilience and disaster recovery strategies are defined.
-- Capacity planning model is established.
+- Capacity planning and cost optimization guidelines are established.
-- Resilience mechanisms are defined.
-- Performance metrics and SLOs are documented.
+- Performance targets and scalability metrics are measurable.
-- Visual artifacts are available.
+- Visual artifacts and traceability are complete.
-- Traceability is complete.

 ---

 # Key Takeaways

-- The Coach Portal is designed for horizontal scalability, low latency and predictable performance across business, AI and infrastructure workloads.
+- The Nutritionist Portal is engineered for cloud-native scalability, enabling independent growth of frontend, backend, AI and data services.
-- Performance optimization spans every architectural layer, including frontend, APIs, data platforms, event processing and AI services.
+- Performance optimization is applied across every architectural layer, from user interfaces and APIs to event processing, storage and AI inference.
-- Resilience patterns, automated scaling and continuous capacity planning ensure sustainable growth without compromising user experience.
+- Horizontal scaling, resilience patterns and automated recovery mechanisms ensure reliable operation under increasing workloads.
-- Governance, performance budgets and measurable SLOs provide a structured framework for maintaining operational excellence as the EVOXA ecosystem evolves.
+- Capacity planning, observability and continuous performance governance provide a sustainable foundation for long-term growth across the EVOXA ecosystem.

 ---